MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-1.1/pull-server/pullServer.md

             [ValidateNotNullOrEmpty()]
             [string] $certificateThumbPrint,

-            [Parameter(HelpMessage='This should be a string with enough entropy (randomness) to protect the registration of clients to the pull server.
-We will use new GUID by default.')]
+            [Parameter(HelpMessage='This should be a string with enough entropy (randomness)' + ' to protect the registration of clients to the pull server.
+We will use new' + ' GUID by default.'
+            )]
             [ValidateNotNullOrEmpty()]
             [string] $RegistrationKey   # A guid that clients use to initiate conversation with pull server )